Shivnath Express train on way to Maharashtra derails in Chhattisgarh; no casualty | Business

 Relief trains from Gondia and Itiwari were sent to the accident spot, he said.

-The affected coaches were removed and the train later left for its onward journey to Rajnandgaon and Itwari, the official said.
+The affected coaches were removed and the train later left for its onward journey to Nagpur, the official said.
+The cause of the incident is being investigated, another official said, adding that the track and coach parameters are being checked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)